writethedocs/www/docs/conf/na/2015/news/more-conference-details.md

 -------------------------------

-We've released the breakdown of [our daily schedule][schedule], we plan to release the full talk schedule right before the conference begins.
+We've released the breakdown of [our daily schedule][schedule], we plan to release the full talk schedule soon.
 The doors will open at 8am both days of the conference, get there early to get situated and grab some breakfast.
-Our keynote presentations will begin at 9am.
+Our keynote presentations will begin at 9:15am.
 Talks will run all day, until after 5pm, with plenty of breaks between talks, and breaks for snacks and lunch.